 When your device or part cannot be processed well by automatic feeder control, you can write the feeder operation in SPEL code using the PF_Flip command, PF_Shift command, etc. in the PF_Feeder callback function.
-In general, there is no need to write a PF Feeder callback function.
+In general, there is no need to write a PF_Feeder callback function.

 All Part Feeding callback functions require you to return a value.
-To return a value from a function, you assign a value to the function's name (for example, PF_Robot = PF_CALLBACK_SUCCESS where PF_CALLBACK_SUCCESS is a predefined constant which has a value of 0).
-Normally the return value will indicate that the operation has completed successfully (constant PF_CALLBACK_SUCCESS).
+To return a value from a function, you assign a value to the function's name (for example, PF_Robot = PFCALLBACKSUCCESS where PFCALLBACKSUCCESS is a predefined constant which has a value of 0).
+Normally the return value will indicate that the operation has completed successfully

+(constant PF_CALLBACK SUCCESS).
 PF_Status tells the system how to proceed after any of the callback functions have completed or after an error has occurred.
-The system needs to know what you want it to do - continue, exit, restart etc....
-For example, you may want to set the return value to constant PF_EXIT to terminate the Parts Feeding operation after an error.
+The system needs to know what you want it to do - continue, exit, restart etc. For example, you may want to set the return value to constant PF_EXIT to terminate the Parts Feeding operation after an error.
 For a simple Parts Feeding application, you can use the callback return values that are automatically generated in the code for you.
+Please refer to the following chapter for further details.